Thresa Simon, M.D., MSHA —

 Neil N. Hines, M.D. —

-Dr. Hines is the Director of Military Acute and Partial Hospitalization Programs at Poplar Springs Hospital.
+Dr. Hines is the Clinical Director of Military Acute and Partial Hospitalization Programs at Poplar Springs Hospital.
 Dr. Hines received his Bachelor’s of Science degree in Molecular Biology from Hampton University and his Doctorate from Boston University School of Medicine.
 He completed a psychiatry internship and residency at the Naval Medical Center Portsmouth, VA.
 Prior to joining Poplar Springs in July 2013, Dr. Hines was the mental health division officer for the Oceana Clinic Triad of Naval Medical Center Portsmouth, VA, for two years and he was also the mental health liaison officer to Naval Special Warfare Development Group.
 Dr. Hines spent one year as the head of inpatient mental health services at Naval Medical Center Portsmouth, VA.
 Additionally, Dr. Hines deployed to Afghanistan during his active duty service, providing direct care to warriors suffering with acute combat stress reactions.
 He has been a Board-Certified Psychiatrist since July 2010.

 C.R.
 Amara, M.D. —